Forex-review/TradeEU-Global-legit-or-scam/README.md

 Is TradeEU Global a Scam or Legit?
-A Positive Review of the Broker
+Full TradeEU Global Review of the Broker
 ======================================================

 Introduction